Bischoff/wozmania/docs/usage.md

 tape on an original floppy disk.

 All changes to the disk are written to a cache in memory.
 This cache is flushed to disk when you exit the emulator.

-You can force flushing the current disk at any time by pressing F1 (in text mode) or by selecting `Floppy` => `Flush` menu (in graphical mode).
-An unsaved cache is shown as `D1` or `D2` below the emulated screen.
+You can force flushing the current disk at any time:
+* by pressing F1 in text mode
+* by selecting `Floppy` => `Flush` menu in graphical mode.

+An unsaved cache is shown below the emulated screen:
+* as `D1` or `D2` in text mode
+* as a red light next to `D1` or `D2` in graphical mode.

 #### Enabling or Disabling the Controller